 - Store the abandoned property without a lien and return it to the tenant.

 Some landlords got themselves into trouble under the old law.
 Some would forget to send out the abandoned property notice to the tenant.
 Some would dispose of the abandoned property prior to 30 days after mailing the notice.
 Others would refuse to return the tenant’s property unless the tenant paid up all past due rent.
-If the tenant’s abandoned property had value sometimes these landlord would get sued.
+If the tenant’s abandoned property had value sometimes these landlords would get sued.

 Wisconsin’s new law regarding tenant’s abandoned property is simpler.